 As discussed in Note 1, the financial statements of the Airport are intended to present the financial position and the changes in financial position and cash flows of only that portion of the business-type activities of the City that is attributable to the transactions of the Airport.
-They do not purport to, and do not, present fairly the financial position of the City as of August 31, 2010 and 2009, the changes in its financial position, or, where applicable, its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not, present fairly the financial position of the City as of August 31, 2011 and 2010, the changes in its financial position, or, where applicable, its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial positions of the Airport as of August 31, 2010 and 2009, and its changes in financial positions and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Airport as of August 31, 2011 and 2010, and its changes in financial position and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.